IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Configuration/README.md

 <img src="./media/image25.1.jpeg" style="width:8in"  />

 You should be able to see the System Channels.
-We will use the default Channel SYSTEM.DEF.SVRCONN for the MQ Communication from Rest APIS.
+Note the default channel to be used for MQ Communication.

 <img src="./media/image26.1.jpeg" style="width:8in"  />